-Root canals can fail!
-Research shows that over 90% of root canals are successful, but when they fail, the infection can return and in some situations a cyst can form.
-But.....this is not a "cavitation" and is not associated with systemic illnesses.
-Successful root canals heal normally.
+Research shows that over 90% of root canals are successful, but of course, just like anything, they can fail.
+When they do, the infection can return and cause an abscess, and in some situations a cyst can form.
+It is important to have routine dental checkups.